 OF ROGUES AND PRINCES

-By Dancing Jax and BellaRina Girl
+By Jax Creation and BellaRina Girl

 A blood-traitor steals the throne and the once glorious Kingdom of Aurelia is cast into darkness.
 Under the rule of a Court built on a web of secrets and lies, the only way to survive is to play deaf and dumb.
 Nobles knuckle under the new regime and the commoners are beaten into submission as a divide spreads across the nation.
 But the usurper's rule will not go uncontested.
 From the shadows will rise the Resistance.
 The rightful King will be crowned.

 Time stood still within the throne room of the Palace Aurel.
 For a moment the ring of clashing metal ceased.
-The few remaining members of the King's Guard watched, transfixed in horror, as the body of their monarch crumpled onto white marble floor, a blade of glittering steel through his chest.
+The few remaining members of the King's Guard watched, transfixed in horror, as the body of their monarch crumpled onto white marble floor with a blade of glittering steel through his chest.

 Sir Charles of Martyr's Peak, Captain of the King's Guard, stood stock still on the dais.
 His sword hung uselessly from his fingertips as his brain slowly processed what had just happened.
 The King...

 There was no time to think about it.
 The battle resumed as quickly as it had halted.
 Instinctively, the Captain turned and parried a blow that had been aimed at his head.
-His assailant sneered at him and moved instantly into a sideways sweep, determined to cut the Captain in half.
+His assailant sneered at him and moved instantly into a sideways sweep, determined to cut him in half.
 Their blades met with a loud, ringing clang as Charles blocked again and then leapt back.

 His opponent laughed and began to circle him, a vulture eying his prey.
 "Give it up, Captain.
 It is our victory.
 You and your men should accept your fate."

 Adrenaline fuelled by fury filled Charles's veins; he had failed in his duty to protect the King, but it wasn't over yet.
 Allies smuggled in by the Rogue had managed to secure the Queen and the heir when the melee had broken out.
-They had disappearing down one of the many servants' passages that ran through the palace.
+They had disappeared down one of the many servants' passages that ran through the palace.
 As much as he trusted the abilities of the Rogue and his men, it was Charles's duty to ensure the safety of the Queen and her child, and he would see it through if it was the last thing he did.

 His eyes flicked across the battlefield.
 Only a handful of his men remained; their ceremonial red and gold armour bright in the sea of black and navy blue.
 He glanced back at his opponent and swiftly dodged an incoming lunge.